Jeanbjoseph/JeanBJoseph/README.md

 ### About me

-I'm a Civil Engineer with a PhD in Geosciences, currently working at a multinational in the petrochemical sector.
-Over the last few years I've shifted my focus to **building production-grade AI solutions for the industrial domain** — mine closure, well analysis, knowledge management, and technical workflows where deep domain knowledge meets modern LLMs.
+I'm a Geomechanical Engineer with a PhD in Geosciences, currently working at a multinational in the petrochemical sector.
+Over the last few years I've shifted my focus to **building production-grade AI solutions for the industrial domain** — well analysis, technical workflows, and engineering systems where deep domain knowledge meets modern LLMs.

+Recent work: designed AI-powered solutions integrating Azure OpenAI with internal data systems for technical document analysis.

-I'm currently expanding my work into **LLM orchestration, RAG systems, and AI agents** that solve real problems in heavy industry, energy, and geosciences.
+I'm now expanding my work into **LLM orchestration, RAG systems, and AI agents** that solve real problems in heavy industry, energy, and geosciences.

 ### What I'm currently building

 - 🛢️ **PetroView 3D** — A web-based 3D viewer for oil well trajectories with engineering plots and DLS analysis
-- 📚 **Knowledge management system** — Self-onboarding architecture for technical teams using the Microsoft 365 ecosystem
 - 🤖 **AI agents for industrial compliance** — Exploring RAG pipelines over technical standards (ANM, NBR 13.029)

 ### Tech stack